 Asbestos is a tricky subject that is often misunderstood.
 But what is asbestos anyway?
-And why should you be concerned with it?
+Why should you be concerned with it?

-The simple fact is that asbestos is a very common component of many building materials from vinyl flooring to wallboard to roofing tar.
+Asbestos is still (even in 2020) a very common component of many building materials from vinyl flooring to wallboard to roofing tar.
 When you embark on a project that will disturb these materials, extra care must be taken to prevent exposure to asbestos fibers.

 A Brief History